ShreyaKottary/Virtual_Mouse_Project/README.md

 applications in public vending machines, smart home interfaces, and accessibility tools for people with mobility impairments, demonstrating the usefulness and versatility of computer graphics and image processing technologies.

+The Virtual Mouse project showcases the practical application of computer vision and image processing technology to create a touchless interaction device.
+Using a webcam and complex algorithms, the device enables users to control a computer cursor and conduct mouse clicks using hand motions, notably bringing the thumb and index finger together.
+This strategy not only improves user hygiene by reducing physical contact, but it also provides an accessible option for people with mobility problems.
+Using OpenCV and Python, the project effectively demonstrates real-time video processing, accurate hand detection, and gesture recognition, resulting in a seamless and intuitive user experience.
+The virtual mouse system is a significant improvement in the humancomputer interface, showing the possibilities of touchless technology in different applications, such as healthcare, public vending machines, and smart home environments.